-Similar reports from the Alliance for Excellence in Education, the Achievement Network, and The Evidence Project call for districts to use a short, beginning-of-year assessment that focuses on critical precursor skills from prior grades to help teachers make the best use of limited time if classroom hours are reduced.
+Similar reports from the Achievement Network, and The Evidence Project call for districts to use a short, beginning-of-year assessment that focuses on critical precursor skills from prior grades to help teachers make the best use of limited time if classroom hours are reduced.
 “Some of the most important professional development districts could provide this fall would be to help teachers translate assessment data into specific classroom moves, or find ways to integrate the review of unfinished learning into grade-level content.”
 (The Evidence Project)

 The team at New Meridian is mission committed to provide educators with the tools they will need to meet the demands of this extraordinary moment in students’ lives.
 As a result, we are launching our Start Strong Assessment that will be available for administration in August.

 Identifying Student Needs So Educators Can Make the Most of Limited Time

 Start Strong is a beginning-of-year English language arts and mathematics assessment for grades 3 to 8 based on the andards.
 It can be delivered in a single class period—or at home, if necessary—and is machine-scorable to provide real-time feedback.

 We’ve designed Start Strong with one end in mind: to help schools make the most of limited instructional time and accelerate student learning.
 Our standards-level reporting helps curriculum directors and teaching teams identify where in next year’s scope and sequence students will need additional scaffolding and support due to missed opportunities to learn last year.